The Bankrate promise

 - Limited accessibility.
 Credit unions tend to have fewer branches than traditional banks.
 A credit union may not be close to where you live or work, which could be a problem unless your credit union is part of a shared branch network and/or a large ATM network like Allpoint or MoneyPass.

-- To do business with a credit union, you have to become a member, but banks are open to anyone.
+- To do business with a credit union, you have to become a member, but banks are typically open to anyone.
 You can walk into any bank and apply for a loan or open an account without having to meet membership requirements.

 Deciding between a credit union and a bank